-For some time I have dubbed myself a ‘theoretical idealist, but a practical realist’.
+For some time I have dubbed myself a ‘theoretical idealist, but a practicable realist’.
 But at the same time, I am a very staunch denouncer of pragmatism.
-I was thinking more on the differences between ‘practical realism’ and ‘pragmatism’ lately and finally hit on a succinct way to describe the difference.
+I was thinking more on the differences between ‘practicable realism’ and ‘pragmatism’ lately and finally hit on a succinct way to describe the difference.

 When I say that of myself, what I mean is that I can conceive of the ‘best’ course of action or the ‘best’ possible result in any circumstance, but that I also understand the nature of reality.
 Reality is such that not only are some results not possible, but in some cases, some courses of action are either not available or not worth pursuing when faced with the potential for success.

 When I refer to pragmatism, specifically in my condemnations of it, what I refer to is the practice of placing the most worthiness or value in courses of action that are the likeliest to succeed and/or to produce a desired result.
 More often than not, ‘likeliest’ also entails, the ‘easiest’ course or the one requiring the least effort to accomplish.
 It materializes through cliches such as “the ends justifies the means” and “picking the lesser of two evils” and is often referred to as ‘acting out of expedience’.
 Pragmatism is rampant in both the behaviors of our politicians and in the votes of those electing them, so it is often a subject for me when speaking on politics, as well as many other areas of life where it appears.